Preparing your language

 Business report1MB to 3MBUse moderate compression for charts and images.

-• Start with a clean original PDF.
+• Start from a clean original PDF.

-• Remove unwanted pages before compressing.
+• Remove unwanted pages first.

 • Do not compress the same file repeatedly.